 - Parity: designed for storage efficiency and protect files from drive failure by keeping more than one copy.
 It requires at least three drives to protect users from a single drive failure and at least seven drives from two drive failures.

 After these operations we can see the newly created storage space in "Computer" as follows:

 How to Manage Storage Space with MiniTool Partition Wizard

 Launch the free partitioning tool and we can see its main interface below:

-In this interface as long as we select the space namely partition J, all performable functions will appear on the left panel, including Format Partition, Move/Resize Partition, Merge Partition, Split Partition, Copy Partition, Change Cluster Size, and so on.
+In this interface as long as we select the storage space namely partition H, all performable functions will appear on the left action panel, including Format Partition, Move/Resize Partition, Merge Partition, Split Partition, Copy Partition, Change Cluster Size, and more.
 With these functions users can well manage storage spaces.